Cuba arrests four Miami-based exiles suspected of attack plot

 Cuba has recently intensified its criticism of the United States for what it considers efforts to destabilize the country.
 It has also railed against the State Department for once again naming Cuba as a state sponsor of terrorism in an annual report on April 30.

+Jose Pertierra, a Cuban-American attorney who represented Venezuela in its extradition attempt, said he hoped the U.S. government would cooperate with Cuba’s new investigation.

+“Washington has protected rather than prosecuted Cuban-American terrorists,” he said.
+“Perhaps Obama should have put Miami on its list of terrorist countries rather than Cuba.”

-Additional reporting by David Adams in Miami; Editing by G Crosse, Kieran Murray and Eric Walsh
+Additional reporting by David Adams in Miami; editing by G Crosse and Kieran Murray